Review information about the newly implemented Pay-for-Performance Program.

 The cost of organ, tissue, and stem cell procurement should be included on the inpatient hospital claim.
 The hospital stay for the donor is included in the DRG payment for the donee (MHCP recipient).
 All charges for the donor should be billed using the donee's recipient ID number.

 Sleep studies include selected diagnostic and therapeutic services provided for sleep-related disorders.
 In-lab sleep studies or polysomnograms are covered by MHCP.
-Medical necessity must be documented in the recipients medical record.
+Document medical necessity in the recipient’s medical record.

 MHCP will cover sleep studies for recipients with the following conditions: